inhibitor128/inhibitor128/README.md

 - 👋 Hi, I’m @inhibitor128
 - 👀 I’m interested in blockchain development
-- 🌱 I’m currently Solidity
+- 🌱 I’m currently learning Java and Solidity
-- 💞️ I’m looking to collaborate on developing ethereum dapps
+- 💞️ I’m looking to collaborate on developing ethereum dapps and general coding
 - 📫 How to reach me twitter/discord @inhibitor128

 <!---